WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 The new Power Block ability does not compare well to other Tanks\' defensive ability(ies):
 ```
 - Reinhardt has a barrier that mitigates 100% of damage, has a large area that it blocks, but also cannot perform other actions.
 Barrier functions off a regenerating health pool and has no cooldown until broken.
-He is also slowed for it\'s duration.
+He is also slowed for its duration.

 - Zarya has two barriers that last a set time, have a set pool of health, can be projected onto teammates, increase her damage when attacked, mitigate 100% of damage recieved, and cleanse negative debuffs.
 Duration is short and Cooldown is long, but two charges can be stored at a time and she can perform other actions while using it.